arjunkumar811/Devops/Week 2 - AWS Deploying (EC2)/note.md

-# 🌐 Week Two - AWS Deployment using EC2
+#  Week 2 - AWS Deployment using EC2

 This week’s focus is on deploying a web application using **Amazon EC2** (Elastic Compute Cloud).
 Follow the steps below to successfully launch and access your project online.